burlachenkok/exploring-python3/python_details.md

 Variable references first look in the local symbol table, then in the local symbol tables of enclosing functions, then in the global symbol table, and finally in the table of built-in names.
 Global variables and variables of enclosing functions cannot be directly assigned a value within a function (unless you use `global` and `nolocal` statements).
 Although they may be referenced.

-The actual parameters (arguments) to a function call are introduced in the local symbol table of the called function when it is called.
+The actual parameters (arguments) to a function call are introduced by themselves in the local symbol table of the called function when it is called.
 Arguments are passed by value, where the value is always an object reference, not the value of the object.
 A function definition associates the function name with the function object in the current symbol table.

 The `return` statement returns with a value from a function.
 Return without an expression argument returns None.
 Falling off the end of a function also returns `None`.

 ## Default Value of Argument for a function

 The most useful form is to specify a default value for one or more arguments.

-Important warning: The default value is evaluated only once.
+> Warning: The default value is evaluated only once.

 ## Keyword and Positional Arguments